Thermal Operations in general are not memoryless: Results

+\begin{proof} Consider first the case, where \textbf{CO5} are not used.
+Then Theorem~\ref{thm:main_appendix} excludes from \textbf{MCO$_0$} all transitions apart from those mentioned above.
+In Appendix \ref{sec:appendix-with-swaps}, we argue that adding \textbf{CO5} will not change this state of affairs (see Theorem \ref{thm:main_appendix_swaps}).
+On the other hand, the above transition can be done by $\mcoww$, since is just an example of \textbf{CO2}.
+We thus obtain "if and only if". \end{proof} Let us now discuss the cases that are not covered by the theorem, i.e. when either of the states is pure.

+(i) Suppose first that the initial state is pure excited.
+Then one can achieve arbitrary final state by $\mcoww$.
+Indeed, by partial thermalization alone one can obtain any state more excited than the Gibbs state (and the Gibbs state itself is, of course, attainable by full thermalization).
+Also, one can obtain the ground state by means of $\mcoww$, by lowering the upper level to zero, performing the swap, and raising the empty level back to $E_0$.
+Then from the ground state by partial thermalization, we can obtain any state that is less excited than Gibbs.
+Thus all states are achievable in this manner.

+(ii) When the initial state is the ground state, we believe that still only states of the form \eqref{eq:sigma-thm} are achievable by $\mcoww$, but we do not have a proof.

+(iii) If the final state is excited, then we know that it cannot be obtained from any initial state by \textbf{TO}.
+So we believe the same is true for $\coww$ and therefore also for $\mcoww$.
+However we do not have a formal proof, that $\coww$ is a subset of \textbf{TO}, although we believe so.

+(iv) Finally, if the final state is ground, then by \textbf{TO} one can achieve it only from initial pure excited state (and trivially from pure ground state), and we again believe that the same can be stated about $\coww$.

-The above full characterization proves, in particular, that some transitions performed by Thermal Operations cannot be obtained by $\mcoww$.
+The nearly full characterization of transformations achievable by $\mcoww$ proves, in particular, that some transitions performed by Coarse Operations that do not use work ($\coww$) cannot be obtained by their Markovian version $\mcoww$.
 For instance, Thermal Operations allow for transitions from a state less excited than the Gibbs one to a state more excited than the Gibbs state.
-However, according to the above theorem, by $\mcoww$ it is not possible to perform such a transition.
+However, according to the above theorem, it is not possible to perform such a~transition by $\mcoww$.

-\textbf{Explicit counterexample.} For the qubit system with Hamiltonian $H=E |1\>\<1|$, by Thermal Operation one can perform the following transition

-This can be done by extremal Thermal Operation (see e.g. \cite{Mazurek_2018}).
-The resulting state is more excited than Gibbs state, hence according to the theorem \ref{thm:main} the transition cannot be done by $\mcoww$.